 The perks (and tax charges) of hotel ownership

 Another important aspect is whether a pension scheme’s investment in a hotel carries rights of use for the scheme members.
 Schedule 29A of the Finance Act 2004 is quite clear that both of the following situations would make the investment a residential property and hence incur tax charges:

 - Ownership of part of the hotel (say, one room) leading to the right of a person to occupy that room, or any other part of the hotel; or

 - Timeshare rights in the hotel, (for example, the right to stay there for two weeks every August), even where an arrangement allows the person to exchange these rights for accommodation anywhere else in the world.

 Of course, you do not have the ‘right to occupy’ a room if you can only stay there when it’s vacant and you pay the going rate for occupying it.

-Can you buy overseas property in a SIPP or SSAS?
+The challenges of buying an overseas property in a SIPP or SSAS

 The occasional queries we receive about investing in overseas commercial properties via a SIPP or SSAS appear relevant here.
 Our SIPP and SSAS arrangements only permit property investments in the UK, or overseas territories in which English is the primary language, UK trusts are recognised and a land registry exists similar to that in the UK.